sh4nx0r/sh4nx0r.github.io/_posts/2015-09-08-the-top-15-most-sick-disturbing-shocking-flicks-as-of-2014.md

 ### Movie is available for purchase

 - You can purchase the movie from amazon.com.
-[August Underground's Mordum (Unrated) on Amazon](http://www.amazon.com/August-Undergrounds-MORDUM-DVD-Crusty/dp/B0032D5ESA)
+[Slaugtered Vomit Dolls on Amazon](http://www.amazon.com/Slaughtered-Vomit-Dolls-Various/dp/B002R8EK5E)

 ---